Project-Realms/AetherScript/README.md

 ```sh
 $ py EmberLaunch.py
 ```

-*Voila!* You have successfully installed Aether Script.
+*Voila!* You have successfully installed AetherScript, and can now start coding!

 ### `AetherX` library